Meet the Couples in our Lawsuit to End Marriage Discrimination

-Lindsay Myers and Sarah Humlie were married in Washington, D.C., in December 2012.
+Lyndsay Myers and Sarah Humlie were married in Washington, D.C., in December 2012.
 They have been together for 3 ½ years and currently live in Pensacola, Florida.
-Lindsay has a master’s degree in theology and currently works for the University of West Florida as a digital content producer for WUBF, a university-licensed NPR affiliate.
+Lyndsay has a master’s degree in theology and currently works for the University of West Florida as a digital content producer for WUBF, a university-licensed NPR affiliate.
 Sarah is the Executive Director of the Pensacola Humane Society.

 Robert Loupo and John Fitzgerald have been together for 12 years and currently live in Coconut Grove in Miami with their rescued dog Carolina.

 Robert has been a school counselor for Miami-Dade County Public Schools for approximately fourteen years and served before that for fourteen years as a high school English teacher.
 He is the co-founder and executive director of Safe Schools South Florida, a non-profit organization that facilitates trainings on bullying and sexual minority issues, providing professional development and continuing education credits to educators and staff; and holds conferences and leadership trainings for gay-straight alliance student members and their allies.
 John is retired and worked previously in customer service for Delta Airlines and in the Administrative Office of the Courts for Miami-Dade County in the Traffic Division.

 They married in New York in November 2013.

 Denise Hueso and Sandra Newson